kiba/Writings/for_science/chp22_dust.md

 She broke out Pumpkin Pete's cereal featuring a young redhead huntress on the cover, poured milk into the cereal, and settled down on her table to eat, and switched on the television morning news.

-"-spontanoues protest this morning against rumored new inventions coming out of the project that the protestors will say destroy their jobs.
+"-spontaneously protest this morning against rumored new inventions coming out of the project that the protestors will say destroy their jobs.
 Despite assurance from the director to the public, the number of protestors continued to rise."

 She almost spitted out her cereal in shock.